lee-lindley/plsql_utilities/README.md

 *split* depends upon [arr_varchar2_udt](#arr_varchar2_udt).
 Other than that, you can compile these separately or not at all.
-If you run *install.sql* as is, it will install all 7 components (and sub-components).
+If you run *install.sql* as is, it will install 6 of the 7 components (and sub-components).

+The compile for *app_dbms_sql* is commented out.
+It is generally compiled from a repository that includes *plsql_utilities* as a submodule.

 ## app_lob